Tag: SALT

 In the first sentence, the noun “chlorophyll” is modified by following it with the appositive, “a pigment that causes plants to be green”, creating a noun phrase with a definition embedded.
 In the second instance, the pre-modifier “microscopic” and the following participial phrase, “connecting the smallest arteries…” give clues to the meaning of the word “capillary” in terms of size and location.

 These structures provide a useful way of teaching new information without using too many words.
 However, a student with poor syntactic knowledge would struggle to decipher sentences such as these and might miss out on the explanations.
-(For a more detailed look at some of the linguistic features that distinguish expository discourse, please see my post on literate language.)
+(For a more detailed look at some of the linguistic features that distinguish expository discourse, please see my post: https://secondaryschoolslt.com/2026/04/25/what-is-literate-language-and-how-is-it-relevant-at-secondary-school/)

 As touched on briefly earlier, exposition encompasses a wide range of different subgenres, each with their own distinguishing features, and this too, makes it difficult to engage with.
 Whilst a student can rely on the familiar structure of a narrative, many different rules have to be learnt for exposition, and some varieties have almost no structure (Ukrainetz, 2024).